imjoseangel/microservice-arquitecture/README.md

 The [pre-commit](https://pre-commit.com/) config file describes what repositories and hooks are installed for pre-commit.
 This file is located in the root of every project and as noticed is a YAML file with the different tasks to run.

-We will use this tool for static code analysis and other utilities that will run before commiting code to the repo.
+We will use this tool for static code analysis and other utilities that will run before committing code to the repo.
 All these functionalities added to pre-commit will be reused in the CI process.

 #### 3.2.1.1.6 `.github` directory